 4. Stick with Asian flavors and condiments.

 You’ll get a ton of flavor with gluten-free tamari, sesame oil, and fresh ginger—enough that you’ll hardly notice the absence of garlic or onions.
 In general, ethnic cuisines with lots of FODMAP-friendly condiments are a great place to start with your recipes.
+Try this sheet pan salmon, Thai green curry, or soba spring rolls.

 5. Make your own salad dressing.